Negative Assurance: Meaning

 Positive Assurance Vs. Negative Assurance

 The target of Positive Assurance is to reduce the risk to the lowest level, while that of Negative Assurance is to reduce the risk to a moderate level.
 Thus the earlier comes under Reasonable Assurance Engagement, and the latter comes under Limited Assurance Engagement.
-Reasonable engagement provides opinion on positive connotations and involves a lot of scrutinies.
-On the other hand, Limitation engagement provides opinion on negative connotations with limited resources.
+Reasonable engagement provides opinions on positive connotations and involves a lot of scrutinies.
+On the other hand, Limitation engagement provides opinions on negative connotations with limited resources.

 Let’s understand this with an example:-

 Statement A: – Machinery of company A is in good condition.

 Statement B: – Machinery of company B is not in bad condition.

 In the above case, Statement A gives a Positive Assurance while Statement B offers a Negative Assurance.
 Statement A claims with full positivity and justifies that the machinery is in good condition on the basis of proof.
 While Statement B shows a negation, it does not say that the machinery is good or bad.
 Here the term ‘Not bad’ is not equivalent to being Good.
 As a result, it concludes that any proof showing the deteriorating condition of machinery has not been seen.
 Thus statement B becomes a part of the Negative Assurance Letter.
 In the case of Auditing, such words play a vital role in deciding the validation of financial statements.

 Negative Assurance Letter